 - Docker registries allow you to pull connectors (in the form of Docker images) from different sources at will, without the centralized control of a single company.

-We have active lines of communication open with Airbyte to make all this happen.
 Ultimately, our goal is to be part of a huge open-source community built on compatible work happening across companies.
 Compatibility is key to everyone’s success; creating too many open-source frameworks for the same thing diminishes the potential power of open-source.

 How Estuary is advancing OSS connectors

 As we build Flow, we’re also building a backward-compatible extension of the community spec Airbyte created.
 The flexibility and decentralization of that spec — and of Docker — make this possible.

 We’ve introduced and implemented proposals that make connectors suitable for low-latency use cases, where connectors update in milliseconds rather than running on a periodic schedule.
 We’ve also proposed features for parallelism, allowing connectors to tackle high-scale data sources.